 Garth has a Bachelor of Engineering (Mechanical) from the University of Canterbury and an MBA from Waikato University.
 He has completed executive training programmes at Kellogg and INSEAD business schools of management.

-Vicky joined WEL Networks in 1998 and has held a number of roles within the organisation; from leading the risk, insurance, business continuity and internal audit functions through to her appointment as General Manager for the People and Performance Group.
-Managing the Human Resources, Organisation Development, Health and Safety, Communications and Customer Services functions in the business she is responsible for ensuring these core business functions align with and support WEL’s business strategy, culture and values.
+Vicky joined WEL Networks in 1998 and has held a number of roles within the organisation; from leading the risk, insurance, business continuity and internal audit functions through to her current role managing the Human Resources, Organisation Development, Health and Safety and Communication units.
+She is responsible for ensuring these core business functions align with and support WEL’s business strategy, culture and values.
 Vicky has a Bachelor of Arts degree and a Post Graduate Certificate in Management Studies from the University of Waikato.

 David has been with WEL since April 2019 in the position of Group Treasurer before stepping into the acting CFO role following the resignation of Group CFO, Sue Tindal.